tjbrailey/Website/content/contact.md

 Email:  thomasjbrailey [at] gmail [dot] com

-Or feel free to follow me on GitHub or LinkedIn (links on my homepage).
+Or feel free to follow me on GitHub, Twitter, or LinkedIn (links on my homepage).